rconradharris/tictactoe/at3/README.md

 AT3 file use the '.at3' extension as a default.
 This supports arbitrary m,n,k style games.

-You can use '.ttt' as a short-hand for tic-tac-toe and this will apply those game parameters.
+You can use '.t3' as a short-hand for tic-tac-toe and this will apply those game parameters.

 Likewise, you can use '.c4' as a short-hand for Connect Four.